The Microsoft 365 security journey: The five essential steps to securing your data

 Sophos Intercept X

-Not all organisations want to use Microsoft for virus defence, here at ramsac, we use Sophos.
-Sophos has excellent anti encryption technology and we prefer to include an external provider in our line of defence.
+Not all organisations want to use Microsoft for virus defence, and for many years at ramsac, we used Sophos.
+Sophos InterceptX has excellent anti-encryption technology and we still recommend this to clients who prefer to include an external provider in their line of defence.

 Are you doing more for less?